SamuelChan123/bikeshareapp/README.md

 #### Project By Samuel Chan as Part of Capital One's "Build a web app that analyzes bike share data" Challenge

-**Used Jekyll Theme "Forty" in Github Pages, Jekyll is an extendable, site generator as well as a Ruby Gem**
+* Used Jekyll Theme "Forty" in Github Pages, Jekyll is an extendable, site generator as well as a Ruby Gem**

-* **Ran SQL queries against a PostgreSQL 10 SQL database constructed almost exactly (with the exclusion of the last two columns) as the data set provided.**
+* Ran SQL queries against a PostgreSQL 10 SQL database constructed almost exactly (with the exclusion of the last two columns) as the data set provided.

 * _Postgres was installed on a Ubuntu 14.04 Virtual Machine using vagrant and VirtualBox_

+## Structure:
-_In the SQL folder, create.sql gives the schema for the SQL database, load.sql is run by setup.sh to load the created db with data from the .csv file provided._
+* _In the SQL folder, create.sql gives the schema for the SQL database, load.sql is run by setup.sh to load the created db with data from the .csv file provided._

 _Sources for site images:_